sauce-archives/help/docs/tools/appium/setups/setups-java-junit.md

 layout: en
 permalink: docs/tools/appium/setups/junit/
 ---

-<h3 id="junit">JUnit</h3>
 <h4 id="basic-setup">The basic, 5-minutes setup</h4>

 Whether you are starting from scratch or you have an already existing Appium test written, adapting it to run on TestObject is a matter of minutes.
-A first basic setup for testing a simple calculator app could look like this:
+A first basic test setup could look like this:

 {% highlight java %}
 public class BasicTestSetup {